How to make a complaint about your provider

 There are three stages at which you may obtain satisfaction.

-Before admitting your clinic to the Treatments you can Trust Register, we checked that your clinic has a protocol for hearing your concerns and for helping sort them out to everyone’s satisfaction.
-It will be called something like “How to make a complaint”.
-This protocol will be easy to understand and always available to you.
+Before admitting your clinic to the Treatments You Can Trust Register, we checked that your clinic has a protocol for hearing your concerns and for helping sort them out to everyone’s satisfaction.
+It will be called something like "How to make a complaint".
+This protocol will be easy to understand and available to you on request.

-- First you must tell the clinic or practitioner of your cause for concern.
+- First you should, without delay, tell the clinic or practitioner of your cause for concern and be willing to seek a mutually satisfactory outcome.

-We at Treatments you can Trust will refer your complaint to the Centre for Effective Disputes Resolution (CEDR) whose expert mediators will facilitate further dialogue between you and the clinic and help both parties find a suitable settlement of the issues.
+- The Treatments you can Trust Governance Board will, after obtaining your undertaking to accept our conditions below, refer your complaint to the Centre for Effective Disputes Resolution (CEDR) whose expert mediators will facilitate further dialogue between you and the clinic and help both parties find a suitable settlement of the issues.
 The service is free of charge to you.
-It is quick and hassle-free.

 Mediation is an informal process for settling disputes through direct negotiations.
 A trained mediator contacts the parties directly, usually by telephone, to attempt to facilitate mutually acceptable resolution to the complaint.